AmanTank187/blogger/README.md

 ## How to add to this project? :

-- Articles can be tagged into categories like common social medias.
+- Articles can be tagged into categories like common social media platforms.
   - Create category model.
   - Need to create a articles category table with article and category id.
   - Create article category model that belongs to article and category.